-AnnMarie Maxwell, a former NLN Phibsboro student, now working for Third Space Café with the crowds etc. But it would've been too much of a risk for me.
+AnnMarie Maxwell, a former NLN Phibsboro student, now working for Third Space Café

 "I was 20 when I started in Fresh Start in NLN to just get myself back into the working environment and for me to get back into a routine.
 I was very sick in 2015.
 So it took me a long time to recover, I became quite lazy after it.